 How many people get to the twilight of their lives and must live with their regrets?
 How many parents realize too late that they have failed to pass on their values to their children?
 I have no stats to back this up, but I would wager that often, these sad results stem from not being purposeful in life.

 If you don’t map out where you want to be in 5, 10, 20 years, how will you know if you are even headed in the right direction?

 That’s why I created the Values and Priorities Worksheet and Life Map.

-The Values and Priorities Worksheet helps us think through what our values are, how to prioritize them with our actions, and identify what time wasters may be keeping us from living out our priorities.
+The Values and Priorities Worksheet helps us think through what our personal and family values are, how to prioritize them with our actions, and identify what time wasters may be keeping us from living out our priorities.
 We can use this information to hold ourselves accountable when a lower priority action interferes with a high priority value.

 You can download the FREE worksheet here.

 The Life Map walks you through creating a road map for your life by visualizing what your life to look like in 20 years, and then working backward to set immediate, short term and long term goals to get you there.